What to Do If Over-the-counter Medication Isn't Cutting It for Ocular Allergies

 Complications from ocular allergies are rare and do not have long-term effects on health.
 However, they can affect your quality of life.
 In some rare cases, the cornea can become inflamed, increasing the risk of scarring or vision loss.

-For more on over-the-counter medications for ocular allergies and other treatment options, contact Westchester Eyes & Aesthetics at our Yonkers, New York office.
+For more on over-the-counter medications for ocular allergies and other treatment options, contact Westchester Eyes at our Yonkers, New York office.
 Call 914-586-EYES (3937) to schedule an appointment today.

 Helpful Articles